pulumiverse/pulumi-esxi-native/sdk/python/README.md

 * Source image can be a clone of a VM or local vmx, ovf, ova file.
 This provider uses ovftool, so there should be a wide compatibility.
 * Supports adding your VM to Resource Pools to partition CPU and memory usage from other VMs on your ESXi host.
 * Pulumi will Create, Destroy, Update & Import Resource Pools.
-* Pulumi will Create, Destroy, Update & Import Guest VMs.
+* Pulumi will Create, Destroy, Update & Import Virtual Machines.
-* Pulumi will Create, Destroy, Update & Import Extra Storage for Guests.
+* Pulumi will Create, Destroy, Update & Import Virtual Disks.
-* Pulumi will Create, Destroy, Update & Import vSwitches.
+* Pulumi will Create, Destroy, Update & Import Virtual Switches.
 * Pulumi will Create, Destroy, Update & Import Port Groups.

 ## Why this provider?